 How To Become A Personal Trainer In The UK

-In order to become a personal trainer you must first complete a Level 2 Gym Instructor qualification.
-When looking at a gym instructor course, ensure it is accredited by a reputable awarding body such as CYQ (Central YMCA Qualifications) and is found on the (REPs) website.
+REPs is a national register of qualified fitness instructors and personal trainers in the UK.
+You will find it very difficult to get employment as a PT without being on the register, and the only way to get on the register is to have a valid UK qualification.In order to become a personal trainer you must first complete a Level 2 Gym Instructor qualification.
+When looking at a gym instructor course, ensure it is accredited by a reputable awarding body such as CYQ (Central YMCA Qualifications) and is found on the REPs website.
 After that, you can move onto your Level 3 Personal Trainer Course which I would also recommend is done as a CYQ certificate.
-As a personal trainer you will be working at a much higher level than as a level 2 gym instructor.
-Much of the work that you will be doing will be using your expertise and knowledge to assess the needs and requirements of your clients based upon your consultations and tests, and develop an understanding of their physical and nutritional requirements, from which you will develop your individual programme.
+As a personal trainer you will be working at a much higher level than a level 2 gym instructor.
+Much of the work that you will be doing will be using your expertise and knowledge to assess the needs and requirements of your clients based upon your consultations and tests, and develop an understanding of their physical and nutritional requirements, from which you will develop an individual programme for them.
 It is vital therefore that you are qualified and competent to be able to provide such a programme, and this means being a REPs accredited level 3 Personal Trainer.

 The first qualification you can do is via a Vocationally Related Personal Trainer Qualification and are commonly known as taught programmes.
 These tend to be the most common and preferred type of personal trainer qualification out there as they’re shorter and easy to access.
 Vocationally Related Personal Trainer Qualification's focus on developing and assessing on an individual’s knowledge and understanding of a specific subject.

-How to choose the right personal trainer course:
+How to choose the right personal trainer course?

-Before I explain the personal trainer courses out there, you need to think about the direction in which you’re going, whether it’s freelance or full-time employment.
+You need to think about the direction in which you’re going, whether it’s freelance or full-time employment.
 Just to set the scene for you—76% of Personal Trainers are now freelance, while only 16% are employed on a full-time, permanent basis.

-Many training providers are putting a number of qualifications and courses together to form one personal trainer training programme.
+Many training providers are putting a number of qualifications and courses together to form one personal trainer programme.
 The aim of these advanced personal trainer programmes is to equip you with a basket of skills that will be both attractive to future employers and broaden your spectrum of potential personal trainer clients.
 For example, weight loss, ante natal, older population, children, etc.